aplteam/Tatin/docs/SyntaxReference.md

 * An alias pointing to a Registry together with a package name
 * A (local) path to a Registry together with a package name

-A package name may be either just the name or group and name.
+A package name may be either just the name or the group and the name.
 Additionally, you may either specify a major version number, or a major and a minor version number.

 Specifying a patch number makes no sense.
 If it is specified anyway it is ignored.